giobarc/GOrGONA/README.md

 Step 1: rename the folders "parallel_unseeded_XxYy" and "parallel_seeded_XxYy" by choosing the couple of metals that you want to investigate.
 For example, Xx=Ag and Yy=Cu.

-Step 2: open the bahs script 01_search_unbiased.
+Step 2: open the bash script 01_search_unbiased.
 This script will drive the first generation of structures for a chosen size of the cluster and on the desired range of compositions. \
 Most of the parameters can be changed, but only by expert users (see Section "Expert users").
 For beginners, we suggest to leave these parameters unchanged and follow these steps:

 2.1: (line 9) change 'parallel_unseeded_XxYy' by specifying the two metals you have chosen;\